tsuru/tsuru/docs/managing/using-pools.rst

 Adding teams to a pool
 ----------------------

-Then you can use `tsuru pool-teams-add` to add teams to the pool that you've just created:
+Then you can use `tsuru pool-constraint-set` to add teams to the pool that you've just created:

 .. highlight:: bash

 ::

-    $ tsuru pool-teams-add pool1 team1 team2
+    $ tsuru pool-constraint-set pool1 team team1 team2 --append

-    $ tsuru pool-teams-add pool2 team3
+    $ tsuru pool-constraint-set pool2 team team3 --append

 Listing pools
 -------------